FRBNY-DSGE/DSGE.jl/docs/src/running_existing_model.md

 - `saveroot(m)`: `"$(Pkg.dir())/DSGE/save"`
 - `dataroot(m)`: `"$(Pkg.dir())/DSGE/save/input_data"`

 Note these locations can be overridden as desired.
-See [Model Settings](@ref) for more details.
+See [Advanced Usage](@ref advanced-usage) for more details.

 ```julia